-- Dab a few small blobs of butter on the pear and place in the oven for about 15 minutes, until the pear is just browning and the butter and sugar are bubbling.
+- Dab a few small nobs of butter on the pear and place in the oven for about 15 minutes, until the pear is just browning and the butter and sugar are bubbling.

 - Remove from the oven and turn the temperature down to 160 C/320 F/Gas 3.

-- Weigh and mix together the flour, almonds, xanthan gum, baking powder, salt and cocoa, making sure all the ingredients are well blended and all lumps are broken down (I mix them in an airtight container and shake well).
+- Weigh and mix together the flour, almonds, xanthan gum, salt, baking powder and cocoa, making sure all the ingredients are well blended and all lumps are broken down (TIP: weigh into an airtight container and shake well).
 Set aside.

 - In a large bowl, cream together the butter, sugar and maple syrup with an electric whisk until light and fluffy.

-- Add the eggs (one at a time) and vanilla extract and beat thoroughly.
+- Add the vanilla extract and beat again.

-- Add the dry ingredients and cool coffee and fold until just combined.
+- Add the dry ingredients and cooled coffee and fold with a large spoon or spatula until just combined.